damianmr/typescript-lib-with-storybook/README.md

 nvm use && npm ci
 ```

-Why `npm ci` and not `npm start`?
+Why `npm ci` and not `npm install`?
 As this project relies on React and some other peer dependencies, it is safer to use `npm ci`, which uses the `package-lock.json` file to download dependencies that in turns adheres to the versions defined in this file.
 That means that all the developers in the team will share exactly the same versions of all the dependencies in the project.
 Save `npm install` for cases in which you need to install new dependencies and when you DO want to modify the `package-lock.json`.

 ## Running the Storybook